Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

 The above condition bounds the reduction in the penalised cost, if we have a penalty of $\gamma$ for adding a changepoint, that can be obtained by fitting too many changes.
+Note that this penalty of $\gamma$ , is specific for local regions $\bS_{1,n}(t)$ and $\bS_{2,n}(t)$, thus is dependent on $n$ not $T$.
+Whilst it is different from the global penalty $\beta$, it plays an essential role in determining the value of $\beta$.

-The probabilities are for the worst case over possible parameters of the data generating mechanism and time-points such that the specified region has no change or one change in the middle.
+The above probabilities $p_j(\gamma, n)$ are for the worst case over possible parameters of the data generating mechanism and time-points such that the specified region has no change or one change in the middle.
 In most situations, for example $x_{1:T}$ are independent and identically distributed, the probabilities will be the same for all choices.
-Note that by considering $\max_{\mathcal{B}_n}(t)$, we must have $m^\ast\ge 1$, that is, there exists at least one true changepoint.
+Note that by considering the maximum over the set $\{\bS_{2,n}(t)\}$, we must have $m^\ast\ge 1$, that is, there exists at least one true changepoint.